-All public licensees (inclusive of authorized dealers and agents) are required to complete the suite of monthly and quarterly forms in the ERS.
-The ERS should be emailed no later than 15 business days after the quarter end.
+All public licensees (inclusive of Authorized Dealers and Agents) are required to complete the suite of monthly and quarterly forms in the ERS.
+The ERS should be uploaded no later than 21 calendar days after the quarter end.
 The guarter end is based on the calendar year.